Chondrodactylus angulifer

 Chondrodactylus angulifer, also known as the common giant ground gecko, the South African ground gecko, or the Namib sand gecko, is a species of gecko, a lizard in the family Gekkonidae.
 The species is endemic to southern Africa.

 Geographic range

 Chondrodactylus angulifer is found in Namibia, southernmost Botswana, and western South Africa.

 Description

-Chondrodactylus angulifer is a large gecko.
+Chondrodactylus angulifer is a medium sized gecko.
 Adults average 7 to 9 cm snout-to-vent length (SVL).
 The record size is a male 11.3 cm SVL.

 Reproduction

 An adult female C. angulifer may lay a clutch of one or two eggs.
 The eggs are almost spherical, 18 by 16 mm.
 Each hatchling is approximately 7 cm total length (including tail).

 Subspecies

 There are two subspecies which are recognized as being valid, including the nominotypical subspecies.